 Each story is 100 words in length and written in first-person.

 Have a look at the next post – Cowbird Stories 2016-17 – to see how these stories change when viewed on a different storytelling platform and with the voice of the storyteller.
+We also used Soundcloud as a method of publishing our stories which you can also see above.

 Our second digital storytelling activity of 2015-16 explores narrated stories of 100 words.
 The stories are hosted on Cowbird.com which displays a story with a single image, never fully viewable within the frame and so requiring the viewer to interact with the image to discover what is hidden.